A Collection Of Work On An Imaginary Wildlife Park Called Rainforest World

 This series provides prompts to encourage children to write.
 It provides starting points, to encourage even the most reluctant writers.

 Written in a lively magazine style format, each pack provides a step by step guide to teach children how to plan and write an animal themed story.

 The packs also provide starting points to write e-mails, letters, play scripts, diaries, reports and other non fiction texts.

 The child will learn writing techniques; simple, compound and complex sentences, connectives and spelling, punctuation and grammar tips.
 There is an emphasis on improving vocabulary – looking at lots of better word choices: harder adjectives, more powerful verbs and adverbs.

-This series is recommended for use with children between the ages of 7-11 and provides writing practice for those children preparing to take 11+ examinations or S.A.T.s.
+This series is recommended for use with children between the ages of 7-11 and provides writing practice for those children preparing to take examinations.
 The packs will also benefit children with special needs, or where English is a second language.